zwettemaan/CRDT_ES/scripts/docs.md

 <a name="module_crdtes..getFloatWithUnitFromINI"></a>

 ### crdtes~getFloatWithUnitFromINI(in_value, in_defaultUnit) ⇒ <code>boolean</code>
-Interpret a string from the INI file a floating point value, followed by an optional unit If there is no unit, then no conversion is performed.
+Interpret a string extracted from some INI data as a floating point value, followed by an optional unit If there is no unit, then no conversion is performed.

 **Kind**: inner method of [<code>crdtes</code>](#module_crdtes)